Schwungus-Software/PNEngine/README.md

 # PNEngine

-PNEngine is a fully external 3D engine for GameMaker with support for modding and local/online multiplayer with up to 4 players.
+PNEngine is a fully external 3D engine for GameMaker with support for modding and local multiplayer with up to 4 players.

 In order to build this, you will need to import the extensions [GMEXT-FMOD](https://github.com/YoYoGames/GMEXT-FMOD)